c-blake/cligen/README.md

 while `./cmd help` prints a comprehensive message, and `./cmd SUBCMD --help` or `./cmd help SUBCMD` print a message for just `SUBCMD` (e.g. `foo`|`bar`).

-Like long option keys or enum values, **any unambiguous prefix** is accepted.
+Like long option keys or enum values, subcommands can also be any unambiguous prefix.
 So, in the above `./cmd f -m1` would also work.
-This is patterned after, e.g. Mercurial, gdb, or gnuplot.
-Additionally, long option keys can be spelled flexibly, e.g.  `--dry-run` or `--dryRun`, much like Nim's style-insensitive identifiers, but with extra insensitivity to so-called "kebab case".

 ---